Retired dental professor provides 35,000 oral pathology images for UM database

-Database team: (Front row, from left to right) Clayton Fisher, University of Michigan School of Dentistry adjuct clinical lecturer; Dr. Erika Benavides, UM School of Dentistry clinical assistant professor; Dr. Jack Gobetti, retired UM professor; Dr. Theodora Danciu, assistant professor and director, UM Oral Pathology Biopsy Service; Vidya Ramaswamy, curriculum specialist; (back row, from left to right) dental students Matthew Van Beek, Brandon Veremis and Renee Tripon.
+Database team: (Front row, from left to right) Clayton Fisher, University of Michigan School of Dentistry adjunct clinical lecturer; Dr. Erika Benavides, UM School of Dentistry clinical assistant professor; Dr. Jack Gobetti, retired UM professor; Dr. Theodora Danciu, assistant professor and director, UM Oral Pathology Biopsy Service; Vidya Ramaswamy, curriculum specialist; (back row, from left to right) dental students Matthew Van Beek, Brandon Veremis and Renee Tripon.

-.—A patient has an ulcer on the lip.
+Ann Arbor, Mich.—A patient has an ulcer on the lip.
 Is it a cold sore?
 A canker sore?
 Or something worse?

 "Many oral diseases look very similar while some of these entities don't always manifest the same way," said Dr. Theodora Danciu, a clinical assistant professor of dentistry and director of the Oral Pathology Biopsy Service at the University of Michigan School of Dentistry.

 In an effort to help their dental students, during their studies and long after they've graduated, identify the various diseases that appear in the oral cavity, Dr. Danciu is launching a UM dental school database of clinical oral pathology images.